flokkyn/thesis-template/03. DATA/Presentations_01_06_2023.md

 ***Is Hatsune Miku a social creative catalyst for her community?***

-As I said before, I think I'm gonna switch from Hatsune Miku to the globa Six Vocaloids of Crypton.
+As I said before, I think I'm gonna switch from Hatsune Miku to the global Six Vocaloids of Crypton.

 Also I think my previous question is probably a bit outdated.
 I don't know how to exactly call it.
 I'm more into a question of appropriation and reappropriation of these figures and how their mixity between corporation and public could have modeled them.